smart-data-models/dataModel.EnergyCIM/Terminal/doc/spec_FR.md

       x-ngsi:
         model: https://schema.org/Number
     ConverterDCSides:
       description: 'Point of common coupling terminal for this converter DC side.
 It is typically the terminal on the power transformer (or switch) closest to the AC network.
 The power flow measurement must be the sum of all flows into the transformer.
-Default: "list"'
+Default: ''list'''
       type: number
       x-ngsi:
         model: https://schema.org/Number
     HasFirstMutualCoupling:
       description: 'Mutual couplings associated with the branch as the first branch.
-Default: "list"'
+Default: ''list'''
       type: number
       x-ngsi:
         model: https://schema.org/Number
     HasSecondMutualCoupling:
       description: 'Mutual couplings with the branch associated as the first branch.
-Default: "list"'
+Default: ''list'''
       type: number
       x-ngsi:
         model: https://schema.org/Number